KarolisMart/RSIG/README.md

 Displays images as inline elements, so they wrap around like text would.

 ###### Grid
-Displays images in bootstrap grid in specified number of collums per breakpoint.
+Displays images in flexbox grid with specified number of collums per breakpoint.

 ###### Masonry
 Displays images using [Masonry](http://masonry.desandro.com/) js library.
 Its recomended to set thumbnail hieght to 0 so that all images would have the same width (See below).